saladel/Hublocker/README.md

 Please note: This locker service dashboard  is accessible when a user click on the locker tab.

 #### Acceptance Criteria 1: Graph Representation – see attached screenshot named “1_Graph Representation_Locker Service”
-- Ensure the users have their data-package (delivered packages and pending packages) represented in a bar chart on the graph as shown on the UX.
+- Ensure the users have their data package (delivered packages and pending packages) represented in a bar chart on the graph as shown on the UX.
-- Ensure a color icon is given to differentiate the package type, i.e., green for delivered packages and red for pending packages as shown on the UX.
+- Ensure a colour icon is given to differentiate the package type, i.e., green for delivered packages and red for pending packages as shown on the UX.

 #### Acceptance Criteria 2: Button (Delivered Packages & Pending Packages) see attached named “1_Graph Representation_Locker Service”
 - Ensure the given buttons (delivered packages and pending packages) lead to their respective screens as shown on the UX.